tlhsieh/template-thes-pu/Readme.txt

+(this fork contains format adjustments specific to the field of AOS)

 Princeton University Ph.D.
 Dissertation LaTeX Template

 The following is a template and document class Jeffrey Dwoskin modified to conform to the Princeton dissertation formatting guidelines.